Small practical tips! Products and their contents.

 The bacteria in yogurt protect against various diseases, and the calcium it contains strengthens the skeleton.
 One serving contains 155 calories, 4 grams of fat and 0 grams of cellulose.

-Skimmed milk.
+Skim milk.

 Nuts.